 Josh is a civil consequences attorney at the King County Department of Public Defense.
-He works alongside public defenders to help people who’ve been charged with a crime navigate the many civil legal issues presented by a criminal charge.
-He works on a broad range of civil issues including housing, immigration, public benefits, employment, licensure, and family law matters.
-He volunteers in the QLaw Legal Clinic and was recognized as one of the 2017 Volunteers of the Year.
-He received the National LGBT Bar Association's Student Leadership Award in 2016 and has been on the Board since 2015 as a law student representative.
-He is Law Student Outreach Chair working to further mentorship opportunities with law students as well as forging stronger connections across the diverse LGBTQ community.
+He works alongside public defenders to help people who’ve been charged with a crime navigate the many civil legal issues presented by a criminal charge including housing, immigration, public benefits, employment, vacating convictions, and family law matters.
+Josh first joined the Board in 2015 as a law student representative and since has served in law student outreach, judicial evaluations, and chaired the 2020 banquet.
+He volunteers in the QLaw Foundation Legal Clinic and was one of the 2017 Volunteers of the Year.
+He received the National LGBT Bar Association's Student Leadership Award in 2016.
 He is passionate about public service and social justice issues, working with numerous pro bono services and race equity organizations.

 Ryan Barnes is the Director of Creative Services at Whitman College.
 He is an accomplished creative director with more than 16 years' experience with knowledge in brand strategy, creative direction, digital media, and web management.
 He served as a board member to Simple Measures, the Washington State Bar Association's Disciplinary Board, and the Seattle Opera's BRAVO!
 Club.
 He was previously the Assistant Director for Design & Brand Marketing at Seattle University School of Law.
 He has earned his BFA in Digital Design and MFA in Arts Leadership.